akhimji/akctl/README.md

 # akctl

-akctl
+##### This is a project to rebuild core functionality of the kubectl project from scratch to further understand the kubernetes framwork and related Go Kubernetes Spec.
 ```
-This is a pet proeject to rebuild the kubectl project from scratch to further understand
-                        the kubernetes API and related Go framwork.

 Usage:
   akctl [flags]
   akctl [command]